 - Two professional references, work or education related.

-Selection is determined by a cumulative point system that is based on applicable college courses and grades, the ATI TEAS scores and references.
+Selection is determined by the Nursing Admission Rubric which evaluates applicable college courses and grades, the ATI TEAS score and references.
 Qualified students who are not accepted in the selection process may be assigned to a prioritized waiting list-based on the above criteria.
 They may be subsequently admitted if an opening becomes available prior to the beginning of the fall semester.
 Students desiring admission in the future must reapply.